 Introduction

-The Charleville Musket stands as one of the most iconic military firearms of the 18th century.
-Named after the renowned Manufacture d'Armes de Charleville in Charleville-Mézières, France, this flintlock musket served as the primary infantry weapon of the French Army and played a pivotal role in multiple conflicts, including the American Revolutionary War and the Napoleonic Wars.
+The Charleville Musket is one of the most well-known military firearms of the 18th century.
+Named after the renowned Manufacture d’Armes de Charleville in Charleville-Mézières, France, this flintlock musket served as the primary infantry weapon of the French Army and was central to multiple conflicts, including the American Revolutionary War and the Napoleonic Wars.
 It also directly influenced American firearm development, particularly with the U.S. Model 1795 Musket.

 Development and Predecessors